-The Grains & Legumes Nutrition Council recommends the inclusion of some whole grain foods in to the diet of infants to promote healthy habits from a young age.
-While the Code of Practice does allow the use of whole grain ingredient content claims on foods intended to be consumed exclusively or primarily by toddlers 1-3 years old, in consultation with paediatric Accredited Practising Dietitians, GLNC determined that a specific whole grain ingredient content claim or recommendation for infants (7 – 12 months) in the Code of Practice is not appropriate.
+GLNC recommends the inclusion of some whole grain foods in the diet of infants to promote healthy habits from a young age.
+While The Code does allow for the use of whole grain ingredient content claims on foods intended to be consumed exclusively or primarily by toddlers 1-3 years old, in consultation with paediatric Accredited Practising Dietitians, GLNC determined that a specific whole grain ingredient content claim or recommendation for infants (7 – 12 months) in The Code of Practice is not appropriate.

 - Infants are highly variable in their development

-- Most parents may not be aware of appropriate whole grain portions for infants, so if infants were fed large portion of whole grain this may result in high fibre intakes which may have detrimental effects:
+- Most parents may not be aware of appropriate whole grain portions for infants, so if infants were fed large portions of whole grain containing foods this may result in high fibre intakes which may have detrimental effects.

-- The main risk of high fibre intake for infants (especially insoluble fibre) is constipation and impaired absorption of iron in their diet which is a greater nutritional priority in this age group.
+- The main risk of high fibre intake for infants (especially insoluble fibre) impaired absorption of iron in their diet which is a greater nutritional priority in this age group.

-- Whole grains may also be satiating, which may impact an infant’s subsequent daily intake of breast milk/infant formula or solids
+- Whole grains may also be satiating, which may displace an infant’s subsequent daily intake of breast milk/infant formula or other solids

 - Intact whole grains may pose a choking hazard to infants.

-During the development of the whole grain ingredient content claims, GLNC held a Round Table consultation with cereal academics and public health experts.
+During the development of the whole grain ingredient content claims, GLNC held a Round Table consultation with academics working in cereal science, and nutrition and public health experts.
 It was agreed that 8 grams per serve was an evidence-based and realistic minimum level to describe a food as ‘contains whole grain’.
 On the other hand, there is no evidence on which to base the 51% minimum percentage.
-The evidence on which the 48 gram Daily Target Intake is based uses a definition of whole grain food that varies in percentage whole grain content and in many cases is not recorded.
+The evidence on which the 48 gram Daily Target Intake is based uses a definition of whole grain food that varies in percentage whole grain content.

-A recent audit of the whole grain foods on the market indicates that a 51% whole grain content criteria would prevent most of the foods currently on the market communicating the information that these foods can contribute towards the 48 gram Daily Target Intake (85% of foods containing between 8 and 16 grams of whole grain per serve would not meet the criteria of 51% whole grain).
+An audit in 2011 of whole grain foods indicates that a 51% whole grain content criteria would prevent most of the foods currently on the market communicating the information that these foods can contribute towards the 48 gram Daily Target Intake (85% of foods containing between 8 and 16 grams of whole grain per serve would not meet the criteria of 51% whole grain).

 In addition, a 51% whole grain content criteria is likely to hamper innovation, particularly in foods with a smaller serve size.
 If a smaller serve size food is not able to contain 51% whole grain there will be no incentive to encourage development of products with increased whole grain content.

-Do Registered Users need to adhere to the Code on their entire product range or just on the products they register?
+Do Registered Users need to apply The Code on their entire product range or just on the products they register?